MTG/freesound/_docs/api/source/resources.rst

 .. _search-similar:

-The 'similar_to' and 'simiarity_space' parameters
+The 'similar_to' and 'similarity_space' parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 These parameters allow similarity-based search in order to retrieve sounds that are acoustically, semantically, or perceptually similar to a given reference sound.